 In addition, you can increase the training duration by nearly twice as much compared to the training duration by intake a normal diet.
 Glycogen depots are so important for endurance and running performances.

 Maybe you have heard about the communal Marathon meal the day before the Marathon race.
 These meals are mainly Pasta-based since pasta consists of more than 70% carbohydrates.
-The reason is we want to fill up our glycogen depots as preparation for the big marathon race tomorrow.
+The reason is we want to fill up our glycogen depots in preparation for the big marathon race tomorrow.

 In practice, You can’t fill your muscles with glycogen from just one meal the day before.
 So, you should start the carb-loading two or three days before your race.
-But it’s still a good tradition with “the day before meal”.
+But it’s still a good tradition with “the day before the meal”.

 Stored carbohydrate (glycogen) is the only nutrient that without oxygen can form ATP.
-ATP is the body’s fuel, formed from the nutrients.
+ATP is the body’s fuel, formed from nutrients.
 When the depots are depleted, exhaustion can occur, since fat combustion without glucose in presence, gives accumulation of waste products primarily as lactate that gives a burning sensation in the muscles and at some point, you will “hit the wall” – where the glycogen depots are depleted.

 During intensive work like in interval training, where glycogen stores are nearly emptied, the amino acid alanine includes as an energy supplier.